Condensation in preferential attachment models with location-based choice: Proofs

 To investigate the stability of the stationary points, we will now calculate the Jacobian $M$ of the two dimensional system.
-We can observe that $M$ is an upper triangular matrix because $F_1(y;z,\ekr)$ does not depend on $D_n$ so $\frac{\partial F_1}{\partial d}=0$.
-Therefore we have that the eigenvalues of our system are
+We can observe that $M$ is an upper triangular matrix because $F_1\Bigl(y;z,\ekr\Bigr)$ does not depend on $d$ so $\frac{\partial F_1}{\partial d}=0$.
+Therefore the eigenvalues of our system are

-where $Q(r,i,j,y,d)=(y-d)(i-iy+rd-id)+j(1-y)(2d-y)$.
+where $Q_{i,j}^{(r)}(y,d)=(y-d)(i-iy+rd-id)+j(1-y)(2d-y)$.